RuofengX/pyxy/README.md

 ## Dependencies

- **Python 3.7+** is needed, for safety reason and some asyncio future.
+**CPython 3.7+** is needed for safety reason and some asyncio future.
- **Pypy** is also welcome.
-Actually the whole project is tested on pypy.
- **Python 3.9** is recommended, which is the latest pypy version.
+**Pypy3.7~3.8** is also welcome.
+The latest pypy3.9 didn't support uvloop yet.
+Since Pypy3.7 and above are not provided by apt on Debian-like system, it needs more manual install steps to achieve.
+To conclude, it's just like: Download pypy build -> Extract tarball -> Create symbol link in /usr/bin/ -> Run ensurepip -> Make venv dictionary -> Install requirements.

 In most cases, you can use `pip install -r requirements/compatible.txt` to install all dependencies.
 If that doesn't work, please open an issue.
  Using `venv` to creating a virtual environment is also recommended, it's all depended on you.

- If you are using linux system, OR you could make sure that your system could use uvloop module, you can use `pip install -r requirements/with_uvloop.txt` to install all dependencies and uvloop module, which would fasten up the program.
+If you are using linux system, OR you could make sure that your system could use uvloop module, I **strongly** recommend you to use `pip install -r requirements/with_uvloop.txt` to install all dependencies and uvloop module, which would fasten up the program.
 You may also install build tools for building uvloop(if error occur when installing uvloop), which could use `sudo apt install build-essential` on Ubuntu to solve.
+Uvloop will boost the program into a higher level, if you are running on weak ARM or little VPS server, MAKE SURE you are install uvloop, and the module is imported correctly.

+Recommend environment is `Pypy3.8` latest build with `uvloop` module, which is fully tested, and may be the fastest solution.

 ## Before you run